EpicRideWeather/epicrideweather-for-karoo/README.md

 - Once completed, tap ``install`` on your Karoo device.

 ## Setup
-Opening the app for the first time will walk you through a simple setup process.
+Opening the app on your Karoo for the first time will walk you through a simple setup process.
 More detailed instructions are below.

 ### Prerequsites
 - A smartphone with Epic Ride Weather installed